stoyanov787/my_notes/README.md

 Features:

-   - Creating an account using a unique name, password and email
+   - Creating an account using a unique name and a password

    - Saving notes/ tasks